ryerson-ggl/covid19-data/twitter/INSTALL.md

 Richard Wen rrwen.dev@gmail.com, Shishuo Xu shishuo.xu@ryerson.ca, Wei Huang huangweibuct@gmail.com

-Instructions for installing the Twitter COVID-19 stream as a windows service to collect tweets in a database.
+Instructions for installing the required software to collect Twitter data for the COVID-19 project.

-## Overview
+## Twitter Data Stream Service

 The Twitter data stream will insert real-time COVID-19 related tweets filtered by keywords into a PostgreSQL database table.

 * **Running on**: GGL-WORKSTATION
 * **Database computer**: GGL-SERVER

 Access via TeamViewer and pgadmin4 on the GGL-WORKSTATION.

+To install the Twitter data stream service, follow the instructions below.

 ## 1. Setting up the Twitter Stream